eapearson/kbase-data-api-js-wrappers/src/docs/installService.md

 - start the thrift service

     ```
-    python lib/doekbase/data_api/tests/taxon_service_http_driver.py
+    python lib/doekbase/data_api/tests/taxon_service_http_binary_driver.py
     ```

-- map euk.kbase.us to the server
+- map ```euk.kbase.us``` to the server

-    - on your local dev host, you'll need to mape the euk.kbase.us host to the ip of the vm:
+    - on your local dev host, you'll need to map the euk.kbase.us (or whatever host name you want to use) host to the IP of the VM:
     - in the vm issue

     ```